Basic poker strategy

 But don’t bet to gratuitous or in unnecessary risky manners.
 If you overbet you could lose more than it should cost in most cases just to get your opponents away from the pot.
 By learning pot odds and memorize different probabilities, you will become more certain about bet sizing.
 Until then, remember to handle actively but without exaggerating.
 Be aggressive to take command, if you’re passive you let the opponents decide the conditions.

 Some beginner players base the size of their bets after the strength of their hand.
 This is a very primitive way of playing, instead, you should base the bet size according to the pot size.
 The size of your bet should not match the strength of your hand - this gives away information and therefore this type of play can be exploited.

 After a player have made a bet, you have the opportunity to raise.
 This is the most aggressive step in poker, and it can definitely be a good choice in some situations.

-By betting and raising you will put pressure on the opponents and that will make more difficult for them.
+By betting and raising you will put pressure on the opponents and that will make it more difficult for them.
 Some will often fold and that wins you many uncontested pots.
-The thing that differs average players to real good players is the ability you not only put pressure by betting and raise, but choose the right bet sizes.
+The thing that differs average players to real good players is the ability not only to put pressure by betting and raising, but choose the right bet sizes.
 The players decision also depends on how cheap or expensive it is to call.
-A good raise is when a player starts to thinking that: “It’s almost correct to call, but I don’t have enough pot odds to do it though”.
+A good raise is when a player starts thinking that: “It’s almost correct to call, but I don’t have enough pot odds to do it though”.
 This is a part of an advanced strategical concept called pot-size manipulation.

 When you raise pre-flop, camouflage your hand by betting the same regardless of your hand strength.
 You could vary your pre flop razing sizes, but it should in that case be based on your position and, perhaps, your opponents.